 Before the legalization of cannabis in Michigan, the possession of any amount was a misdemeanor punishable by a $2,000 fine and up to one year of incarceration.
 However, in November 2008, Michigan voters approved the Michigan Compassionate Care Initiative, resulting in the legalization of medical cannabis.
 The passing of the ballot allowed patients with certain qualifying medical conditions to possess up to 2.5 ounces of cannabis, if recommended by their physician.
 It also allowed patients or their caregivers to cultivate 12 or fewer cannabis plants.
+This is where Michigan dispensary license are important.

 Brief History of Legalization In Michigan